Air Fryer Recipe

 Method

-1. In a mixing bowl, combine the flour, salt, pepper, and paprika.
-Add the grated cheese, chopped onions, and chives, mixing well.
+1. In a mixing bowl, stir together the flour, salt, pepper and paprika.
+Add the grated cheese, chopped onions and chives, then mix well.

-2. In a separate bowl, whisk together the eggs and milk until smooth.
-Gradually incorporate this into the dry ingredients, stirring gently until you have a thick batter.
+2. In a separate bowl, whisk the eggs and milk together until smooth.
+Gradually add this to the dry ingredients, stirring gently until you have a thick batter.

 5. Lightly spray the air fryer basket with non-stick cooking spray.
-Place the fritters in the basket, ensuring they are not crowded.
-Cook for 8-10 minutes, flipping halfway through, until they are golden brown and crispy.
+Arrange the fritters in the basket, making sure they are not crowded.
+Cook for 8-10 minutes, turning halfway through, until golden brown and crisp.

-6. Once cooked, remove the fritters from the air fryer and let them cool slightly.
-Serve warm with your choice of dipping sauce or as a delicious side dish.
+6. Once cooked, take the fritters out of the air fryer and let them cool slightly.
+Serve warm with your choice of dipping sauce or as a tasty side dish.

 Why this works in an air fryer